 Look for price bars that overlap with it.
 Watch out for the way price interacts with it.
 If it slows down as it tests the MA, it is more likely to find support or resistance.

 - In these instances, the MA acted as effective support for the market.

 - Here, an entire candlestick formed below the MA.
 This might not always be a concern for the bull trend.
 But here, we had reason to pay attention.
 After all, it was the first candlestick to form entirely below the MA since the bull trend started.

 To truly appreciate the value of moving averages, we need to see them work in various contexts.

 #1: Signal Line (Nesting)

-In trading oscillators like the RSI, MACD, and Stochastic, you find signal lines.
-These signal lines are in fact moving averages of the actual indicator values.
+In trading oscillators like the RSI, MACD, and Stochastic, you’ll find signal lines.
+These signal lines are moving averages of the underlying indicator values.

 #2: Multiple Moving Averages